mohammedbasil19/ATM-Activity/README.md

 # ATM-Activity
-A basic ATM which will simply deposit or withdrawal money from a single users account.
+A basic ATM which will simply deposit or withdraw money from a single users account.